Listeria and pregnancy

 Key points about listeria and pregnancy

-- Listeria infection can be particularly dangerous for pregnant women.
+• Listeria infection can be very dangerous if you're pregnant.
 It can cause miscarriage, premature labour or stillbirth, and can also cause infection in your baby.

-- The best way to avoid listeria infection is to avoid high-risk foods and always follow food safety guidelines.
+• The best way to avoid listeria infection is to avoid high-risk foods and always follow food safety guidelines for pregnancy.

-- If you think you have eaten food contaminated with listeria or if you have any of the symptoms of listeria infection, contact your doctor or midwife right away.
+• If you think you've eaten food contaminated with listeria or have any of the symptoms of listeria infection, contact your healthcare provider or midwife quickly.

-The symptoms may be general, such as fever, headache, tiredness, aches and pains, which may be accompanied by runny poos (diarrhoea), feeling sick (nausea) and stomach cramps.
+The symptoms may be general, such as fever, headache, tiredness, aches and pains, which may be accompanied by diarrhoea (runny poo), nausea (feeling sick) and stomach cramps.
+Severe infection can cause confusion, poor balance, a stiff neck or seizures.
+You may also notice your baby moving less than normal.

-On average, symptoms appear after about 3 weeks but may appear as late as 2 months after you have eaten something with listeria.
-Many pregnant women do not have any symptoms.
-Even if you do not feel sick, you can pass the infection to your baby.
+On average, symptoms appear after about 3 weeks but may appear as late as 2 months after you've eaten something with listeria.
+Many pregnant women don't have any symptoms.
+Even if you don't feel sick, you can pass the infection to your baby.

-Pregnant women are 10–20 times more likely to get listeria infection than the general population.
-Even a mild infection in a pregnant woman can cause miscarriage, stillbirth, premature birth or a baby who is very ill when born.
+Pregnant women are 10 to 20 times more likely to get listeria infection than the general population.
+Even a mild infection can cause miscarriage, stillbirth, premature birth or a baby who is very ill when born.

 Listeria can be passed from mother to baby during pregnancy or birth.
 Newborn babies infected with listeria may show signs of infection at birth or during the first few days of life.

-Infection in newborn babies can be very severe and can include lung infection (pneumonia) and meningitis.
+Infection in newborn babies can be very severe and can include pneumonia (lung infection) and meningitis.
 Infected babies may have severe difficulty with breathing and feeding.

-If you think you have eaten food contaminated with listeria or if you have any of the symptoms of listeria infection, contact your doctor or midwife right away.
+If you think you have eaten food contaminated with listeria or if you have any of the symptoms of listeria infection, contact your healthcare provider or midwife straight away.
 Remember that it can take 2 months for symptoms to appear.

-Your doctor may ask for a blood test to see whether you have listeria infection.
+Your healthcare provider may ask for a blood test to see whether you have a listeria infection.
 You may need to take antibiotics to treat the infection and prevent your baby from becoming infected.

 Foods that are contaminated with listeria don't look, smell or taste off.
 Cooking and pasteurisation are the only ways to kill listeria.
 Listeria will continue to grow in foods in the fridge.